-Complementary and alternative medicine studied in Swedish surgical careDecember 6th, 2012 in Other /
+Complementary and alternative medicine studied in Swedish surgical careDecember 6, 2012 in Medicine & Health / Other

 Osteopathy may help reduce chronic pain and stiffness after thoracic surgery.
 However, electrotherapy is not effective pain treatment in the aftermath of pancreatic surgery.
 These are the findings of a thesis from Sahlgrenska Academy, University of Gothenburg, Sweden, that studied complementary and alternative therapies.